tsackton/taelgarverse/docs/gazetteer/west-coast/chardonian-empire/apporia/castrella.md

 ![Castrella V2](../../../../assets/castrella-v2.png)

-The city is a bustling port, with a thriving docks and market.
-Although now overshadowed by Chardon as a maritime power, Castrella retains some of the energy of its historic past as the major maritime power on the Gulf of Chardon in the years before the Great War.
+The city is a bustling port, with a thriving docks and market, and is the provincial capital of [Cedrano](<./cedrano.md>).
+Although now overshadowed by [Chardon](<../chardon/chardon.md>) as a maritime power, Castrella retains some of the energy of its historic past as the major maritime power on the [Gulf of Chardon](<../../gulf-of-chardon.md>) in the years before the Great War.

+The most significant feature of Castrella is the Grand Promenade, a stretch of quays, docks, and wharfs that runs from the Kedron north for over a mile.
+At the southern end, near the Kedron, this is a bustling port, with sailor's taverns, warehouses, and constant activity.
+Further north, the Grand Promenade passes the central market of Castrella, and then reaches the elaborate houses of rich merchants at the northern end.